 Keep in mind that setting diagnostic data to off is only supported on Windows Enterprise, Education, and Server editions.
 The minimum diagnostic data that you can send with Windows Pro is disabling optional diagnostic data and only sending required data.

-You can disable Windows telemetry remotely by deploying a PowerShell script with a tool like PDQ Connect.
+You can disable Windows telemetry across multiple devices by deploying a PowerShell script with PDQ Connect, which automates registry configuration at scale.
 It’s an efficient way to manage those remote devices.
 Here’s how:

 In PDQ Connect, click on Packages, then click Create package.